 From their massive size, to their long whiskers, to their even longer tusks, the walrus has a special place in the hearts of animal lovers the world over.
 They are referenced in popular culture all over the world.
 The Beatles spoke of them in their song, “I Am the Walrus”.
 There was a clever and funny one in the movie, “50 First Dates”.
 And more.
 Atlantic walruses live in the coastal areas of Canada and Greenland, and Pacific walruses are located in the northern seas off the coasts of Alaska and Russia.
 Walruses are listed as Vulnerable by the IUCN, due to oil & gas drilling, shipping lanes, fishing & harvesting of aquatic resources, human based recreational activities, pollution at the hands of industrial & military effluents, and climate change.

 Now on to the Facts!

 1.)
 There is roughly 25,000 Atlantic and about 200,000 Pacific walrus in the wild today.

 2.)
-Both male and females have tusks.
+Both males and females have tusks.
 Their tusks are used to help haul themselves out of the frigid water and onto sea ice.
-Their tusks are also used for settling disputes with other walruses, and as defense against would be predators.
+Their tusks are also used for settling disputes with other walruses, and as defense against would-be predators.